mveele/SQL_join_comms/README.md

 <h3> Right Join </h3>

-The right Join is similar to the left join except that it returns all records from the right table (table2), and the matched records from the left table (table1).
+The right join is similar to the left join except that it returns all records from the right table (table2), and the matched records from the left table (table1).
 The result is NULL from the left side when there is no match.

 <img src="https://github.com/mveele/SQL_join_comms/blob/main/images/right_join.png" alt="drawing" width="300"/>